 With 90% of information sent to our brain being visual, it’s no wonder that imagery has such an impact on us.

-To give curious travelers on trivago the opportunity to visualize a memorable stay with you, the image library in your Property Details should have a minimum of 17 high-quality photos that project your rooms and common areas in the best light.
+To give curious travelers on trivago the opportunity to visualize a memorable stay with you, the image gallery in your Property Details should be full of only high-quality photos that project your rooms and common areas in the best light.
 After all, imagery sells.

 Make sure your photos are: